ahsan722505/toolify/README.md

-This repo contains two tools.
+This repo contains two tools:

 1. VIDEO TRANSCRIPTION: [Demo](https://toolify-seven.vercel.app/) A tool to create video transcriptions.
 This tool first extracts raw PCM data from any audio/video file using web audio api and then sends this data to a machine learning model for speech to text.
 All of this